Dinesh-2311/shopping/README.md

 This project uses a k-Nearest Neighbors (k-NN) classifier to predict whether a user will make a purchase on an online shopping platform.
 The dataset is processed to extract features and target variables, and the model is evaluated based on its sensitivity and specificity.

 ## File Structure
-- **shopping_knn.py**: Main Python script containing the data processing, model training, evaluation, and visualization.
+- **shopping.ipynb**: Main Python script containing the data processing, model training, evaluation, and visualization.
 - **shopping.csv**: The dataset used for training and testing the model.
 - **README.md**: Documentation for the project (this file).